General Distribution Requirement

 Hispanic Studies Major

-A major in Hispanic Studies consists of a minimum of ten courses beyond HISP 204 or HISP 220.
+A major in Hispanic Studies consists of a minimum of eleven courses beyond HISP 204 or HISP 220.
 Every major plan must be designed in consultation with a Department of Hispanic Studies faculty advisor.
-It will include HISP 305, HISP 307, either HISP 308 or HISP 309, either Portuguese language course HISP 111 or HISP 331, HISP 488 and at least one course from each of the four categories (areas) of the department curriculum: (1) Origins and Beginnings, (2) Modern Hispanic Voices, (3) Language, Linguistics, and Community, and (4) Hispanic Peoples and Cultures: Interdisciplinary Approaches.
+It will include HISP 305; either HISP 111 or HISP 331; the one-credit Junior Seminar HISP 388 (to be taken during the on-campus semester of Junior year); HISP 488; at least three additional courses at the 300 level (except topics courses); and at least three courses at the 400 level (except topics courses).
+The eleventh course is elective.
+Students must take one course from each of the four categories (areas) of the department curriculum at either the 300 or 400 level: (1) Origins and Beginnings, (2) Modern Hispanic Voices, (3) Language, Linguistics, and Community, and (4) Hispanic Peoples and Cultures: Interdisciplinary Approaches.

 Hispanic Studies Minor

-Every minor plan should be designed in consultation with a Department of Hispanic Studies faculty advisor and must be approved by the Chair of Hispanic Studies.
-There are two minor track options that students may pursue:
+Every minor plan should be designed in consultation with a Department of Hispanic Studies faculty advisor and must be approved by the Chair.
+Minors are encouraged, but not required, to take the one-credit Junior Seminar (HISP 388).
+There are two minor tracks that students may pursue:

-- The Hispanic Studies minor in Portuguese language, literature and culture requires five courses beyond HISP 204 or HISP 220 and must include HISP 305, Portuguese language courses HISP 111 and HISP 331, and two courses successfully taken on a study abroad program in a Portuguese-speaking country, with prior approval from the Chair.
+- The Hispanic Studies minor in Portuguese language, literature and culture requires five courses beyond HISP 204 or HISP 220.
+They must include HISP 305; HISP 111 and HISP 331; and, with prior approval from the Chair, two courses successfully completed on a study abroad program in a Portuguese-speaking country.